History of Tuvalu: Early history

 These stories can be linked to what is known about the Samoa-based Tu'i Manu'a Confederacy, ruled by the holders of the Tu'i Manú'a title, which confederacy likely included much of Western Polynesia and some outliers at the height of its power in the 10th and 11th centuries.

-Tuvalu is thought to have been visited by Tongans in the mid-13th century and was within Tonga's sphere of influence.
-The extent of influence of the Tuʻi Tonga line of Tongan kings and the existence of the Tuʻi Tonga Empire which originated in the 10th century is spoken of by the world-famous Captain James Cook during his visits to the Friendly Isles of Tonga.
-By observing such Pacific nations as Tuvalu and Uvea, the influence of the Tu'i Tonga is quite strong and has had more of an impact in Polynesia and also parts of Micronesia than the Tu'i Manu'a.
+Tuvalu was also thought to have been visited by Tongans in the mid-13th century and was within Tonga's sphere of influence.
+Captain James Cook observed and recorded his accounts of the Tuʻi Tonga kings during his visits to the Friendly Isles of Tonga.
+By observing such Pacific cultures as Tuvalu and Uvea, the influence of the Tuʻi Tonga line of Tongan kings and the existence of the Tuʻi Tonga Empire, which originated in the 10th century, was quite strong and has had more of an impact in Polynesia and also parts of Micronesia than the Tu'i Manu'a.

 The oral history of Niutao recalls that in the 15th century Tongan warriors were defeated in a battle on the reef of Niutao.
 Tongan warriors also invaded Niutao later in the 15th century and again were repelled.
 A third and fourth invasion of Tongan occurred in the late 16th century, again with the Tongans being defeated.

 Tuvalu is on the western boundary of the Polynesian Triangle so that the northern islands of Tuvalu, particularly Nui, have links to Micronesians from Kiribati.
 The oral history of Niutao also recalls that during the 17th century warriors invaded from the islands of Kiribati on two occasions and were defeated in battles fought on the reef.

 Voyages by Europeans in the Pacific

-Tuvalu was first sighted by Europeans on 16 January 1568, during the voyage of Álvaro de Mendaña de Neira, from Spain, who sailed past the island of Nui, and charted it as Isla de Jesús (Spanish for "Island of Jesus").
+Tuvalu was first sighted by Europeans on 16 January 1568, during the voyage of Álvaro de Mendaña de Neira, Spanish explorer and cartographer, who sailed past the island of Nui, and charted it as Isla de Jesús (Spanish for "Island of Jesus").
 This was because the previous day had been the feast of the Holy Name.
 Mendaña made contact with the islanders but was unable to land.
 During Mendaña's second voyage across the Pacific he passed Niulakita on 29 August 1595, which he named La Solitaria.

 Captain John Byron passed through the islands of Tuvalu in 1764 during his circumnavigation of the globe as captain of the Dolphin (1751).
 Byron charted the atolls as Lagoon Islands.